The King of Fighters '94: Development

-Designers wanted a new, "snazzy" lead character who would easily fight Fatal Fury and Art of Fighting characters.
-He was named Kyo Kusanagi in order to relate him with the Yamata no Orochi legend.
+Kuwasashi expressed pressure about creating a young lead who would clash with veteran fighters but still thought it would beneficial for sales.
+After several discussions, the staff decided to creat the new hero Kyo Kusanagi with the idea of a more realistic fighter than the ones seen in other fighting games due to his younger age, relationships and stylish clothes.
+Designers wanted a new, "snazzy" lead character who would easily fight Fatal Fury and Art of Fighting characters: Kyo Kusanagi.
+Masahiro Nonaka was inspired by the late musician Yutaka Ozaki when voicing Kyo in order to give him an appealing personality despite initial doubts.
+Fellow Japanese character Benimaru Nikaido was also meant to contrast common fighting game characters like Liu Kang from Mortal Kombat or Sagat from Street Fighter by giving him a more slender look.
 The boss character, Rugal Bernstein, was developed to be "the mightiest (most violent) and most evil boss character ever".
 The game was developed to have a "Fugitive Team" composed of Chang, Choi, and an unknown criminal, but Kim Kaphwan was placed in their team.
 The English Team was composed of King from Art of Fighting along with Billy Kane and Big Bear from the first and second Fatal Fury games.
 Designers had several problems with Big Bear concerning capacity and the Art of Fighting staff insisted on adding Yuri Sakazaki to KOF.
 Yuri replaced Billy Kane, and later Mai Shiranui took Big Bear's place to form the England Team (later known as Women Fighters in the following games).

 Most of the characters from other games were meant to have some of their moves changed or removed in order to balance them with KOF's new characters.
 However, designers focused on adjusting the imbalance of certain characters without removing any move.
 In the end, creators of the series noted that the Art of Fighting characters were the strongest ones in the game.
 Nevertheless, other characters such as Terry and Andy Bogard became the ones who got the designers' utmost attention and were given new moves.
+There was also a careful approach when designing the background stages with the Japanese stage being based on the developers' area where they created the game.
+Tanabe and his team worked to properly balance the cast through trial-and-error although they intentionally made Heidern one of the most overpowered characters.
+Though the team found freedom with the Neo Geo hardware, ports had it difficult to have the same quality.
+The game was popular in general because most of the team was composed of relatively young people and the Sony PlayStation and Sega Saturn ports were popular.
+However, they received negative response for bland stages and characters.
+Despite early negative response, Kuwasashi and his staff were surprised by the popularity the video game got, most notably becoming the winner of a Gamest award involving fighting games.